-We hope that somewhere in these links, descriptions, stories and videos you find a next step for yourself into the richness of life together as we seek to learn from Jesus who has passed through death and into life, and invites us to share in his resurrection and newness of life.
+As we step into a new ministry season, we do so in faith and with hope for what God has for us and how he will continue to mold us, shape us and send us out in the likeness of Jesus.
+We hope that somewhere in these links, descriptions, stories and videos you find a next step for yourself into the richness of life together as we seek to learn from Jesus who, continually invites us to begin anew again and again.
 And if you are unsure where to begin, please contact one of our pastors; we’d love to help you!

 Weekly Online Liturgies for those joining with us from home.